Devsh-Graphics-Programming/Nabla/tools/nsc/docker/README.md

 </details>

-copy `compose.yml` in Nabla root directory to eg. `override-compose.yml`, replace it's `image` field value with loaded image name (eg. `ghcr.io/devsh-graphics-programming/nabla:nsc-godbolt-build-msvc-debug-17.13.6` like in the example) and execute
+copy `compose.yml` in Nabla root directory to eg. `override-compose.yml`, replace it's `image` field value with loaded image name (eg. `ghcr.io/devsh-graphics-programming/nabla:nsc-godbolt-build-msvc-debug-17.13.6` like in the example) then execute

 ```
 docker compose -f override-compose.yml up
 ```

+and type `localhost` in your browser.

 ## How to build image